Oliwier Zych

-Oliwier "Oli" Zych (born 28 June 2004) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club Raków Częstochowa, on loan from club Aston Villa.
+Oliwier "Oli" Zych (born 28 June 2004) is a Polish professional footballer who plays as a goalkeeper for Primeira Liga club Vitória, on loan from club Aston Villa.

 Zych is a product of the Aston Villa Academy, having spent time as a junior in the academies of Arka Gdynia and Zagłębie Lubin in his native Poland.
 He has appeared internationally at youth level for Poland at multiple levels, most recently for their U21 side.
+He was called up to the Poland senior team's provisional squad for UEFA Euro 2024, but withdrew due to injury.

 Club career

 Youth career in Poland

 Zych spent time in the youth system of Arka Gdynia, before continuing his football career at Zagłębie Lubin, working through the youth academy.
 In August 2020, after being scouted by Liverpool, Arsenal and Bayern Munich, Zych was signed by Premier League club Aston Villa, joining their academy.

 Aston Villa

 In 2021, Zych was part of the Aston Villa U18 squad that won the FA Youth Cup.
 In August 2021, he was given a professional contract by the club.

 On 13 October 2022, Zych signed a contract extension with Villa.

 Zych was named in Aston Villa's pre-season squad for their tour of the United States of America in July 2024.
 He played his first senior minutes for Villa on 27 July 2024, coming on at half-time in a 4–1 defeat to Columbus Crew in Ohio, conceding a single goal to Dylan Chambost.